daniel-a111/easy-json-validator/README.md

 # easy-json-validator
-This tool is use for validate a complex JSON object by easy set of rules.
+This tool uses for validate a complex JSON object by easy set of rules.

 # Usage
 ## Define a new type / structure by set of rules